CoolWP/jqdragme/README.md

 ```
 npm install  jqdragme --save
 ```
-You can use it  as:
+You can use it  like:
 ```javascript
         jQuery(function($){
             $('#coolwp-drag-me').coolwpDragMe({